Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Method

 \subsection{Graph-based Perturbation}

 We apply a perturbation operator $\mathcal{P}$ to the semantic graph $G$ to produce a modified graph $\tilde{G}$ that reduces re-identification risk by altering identifying narrative content while preserving clinically meaningful structure.
-Perturbation is restricted to attribute- and context-level fields and does not modify the temporal backbone or the typed inter-entity relations.
+Perturbation is restricted to attribute and context fields and does not modify the temporal backbone or the typed inter-entity relations.
+In implementation, attribute perturbations are applied through deterministic transformation rules for structured fields (e.g., age offsets and laboratory value substitution), while contextual narrative fields within the STEB schema are modified through constrained LLM rewriting conditioned on the corresponding graph nodes.
+This ensures perturbation operates on graph-validated structures rather than raw text.
 As a result, temporal ordering, event overlap, and clinically constrained dependencies encoded in $G$ are preserved by construction in $\tilde{G}$.